Application Requirements for Fall 2017

 NOTE to International Applicants (F-1 Student Visas only):

 All application materials are reviewed by the Admissions Committee to rank applicants.
-Points are assigned for the prerequisite coursework GPA, recommendation forms from two (2) licensed U.S. or Canadian physical therapists and one (1) college level professor, the GRE writing (analytic) and quantitative scores and additional background criteria.
-The 80-100 highest ranked applicants will be invited for a panel interview.
-The top thirty-two (32) applicants, along with alternates, will be notified of their status within two weeks of the final interviews.
+Points are assigned for the prerequisite coursework GPA, recommendation forms, GRE writing (analytic) and quantitative scores, and additional background criteria.
+The 100 highest ranked applicants will be invited for a panel interview.
+The top thirty-two (32) applicants, along with the alternates, will be notified of their status within two weeks of the final interviews.

 Admission to the Doctor of Physical Therapy program is very competitive.
 Meeting all admission requirements qualify an applicant for the program, but does not guarantee admission to the program.